rbowen/presentations/talking-to-management/slides.md

     * It takes a while to become a committer/maintainer
     * It take a long time to master the code base
     * It takes a long time to change company culture
-* Most companies are not good a patience
+* Most companies are not good at patience
     * Especially if they have to produce a quarterly earnings report

 ---